onrocket/launch/README.md

 # Launch

-A simple mechanism for deploying and running scripts or executables onto remote hosts.
+A simple mechanism for deploying and running scripts or executables on remote hosts.

 Launch is developed in Go so is able to use concurrency to run things simultaneously where appropriate.